 8. Fukubukuro and New Year sales in Japan: Shop till you drop

 What, you thought retailers would miss a chance to start the year right?
 Fukubukuro, which literally means “lucky bag,” is a bag filled with a random selection of items, usually sold for way less than the total value of the items.
 It’s a clever way of clearing out the previous year’s inventory, and the mystery aspect also makes it exciting for shoppers.
 Surprisingly, this tradition is older than you think, as it was started by the Matsuya Ginza department store in the 1900s, although it’s unclear if fukubukuro sales during that time also took place over New Year.

 In addition to fukubukuro, many shops also have New Year sales, which tend to start at or past noon on January 1st.

 New Year in Japan: Western-style celebrations in Tokyo

 Since New Year’s Eve is typically spent at home with family, countdown events are not all that common.
 However, in recent years, crowds have been gathering at Shibuya Crossing on New Year’s Eve.
-Sadly—due to COVID-19 fears—the official Shibuya Crossing countdown has been canceled for the second year in a row.
-There may be some people seeing in 2022 at the iconic crossing, but you can also expect to see police there chasing people away.
+Sadly the official Shibuya Crossing countdown has been canceled for the third year in a row.
+There may be some people seeing in 2023 at the iconic crossing, but you can also expect to see police there chasing people away.

 Countdown parties in Tokyo

 Of course, bars, nightclubs, and lounges throughout Tokyo will likely have countdown parties, too.
-While there are fewer major events than pre-COVID, two of the biggies still going forward are ageHa COUNTDOWN 2022 “The Final” and New Year Countdown to 2022 at Womb.
-“The Final” is not an allusion to the world ending in 2022, but rather, acknowledgement of the imminent closure of ageHa.
+While there are fewer major events than pre-COVID, two of the biggies still going forward are Countdown Japan and New Year Countdown to 2023 at Womb.